-7.1 PSHEE Lead Teacher
+7.1 PSHE Lead Teacher

-The person with responsibility for the overview and yearly evaluation of this policy is Jocelyne Crallan, Year 4 Teacher.
+The person with responsibility for the overview and yearly evaluation of this policy is the PSHE Coordinator.
 However, all staff are responsible for ensuring this policy is implemented and acted on.

 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: